neelchauhan/mpd-x/docs/mpd10.md

 label, and runs the corresponding commands.
 If `configuration` is not supplied, mpd looks for the configuration named `default`.

-Mpd can either be run in interactive mode or in the background as a daemon.
+mpdx can either be run in interactive mode or in the background as a daemon.
 In interactive mode mpd accepts commands typed at the console.

-Mpd understands the following command line options.
+mpdx understands the following command line options.
 Each option has a short, single character form, as well as an equivalent long form.

 **`-b  --background`**